Last updated: May 14, 2026 · Pilot release

 | Duration & events | 20 min, 12 events | Core clinical metrics |

-| Per-block metrics | open %, event count | Within-session intervention analysis |
+| Per-block / per-session metrics | open %, sealed %, event count, longest streaks | Within-session and cross-session analysis |

 | jawOpen timeline | 1 sample/second | Signal-level review in dashboard |

+All of the above are numbers and short labels derived on the device from the face tracker — not the camera image.
 No video, image, audio, IP address, device fingerprint, cookie, or advertising identifier is collected.

 When enrolling a patient, the clinician may optionally enter: